rasulhsn/ARLiteNET/README.md

 - Relation between objects is not supported.
 - Complex type completely not supported.
-- Nested array is not supported.
+- Property array is not supported.

 Note: if you want to overcome the SRP problem, you can apply some design principles.